 Chemistry has been called the “central science” because an understanding of it is necessary for study in the fields of biology, astronomy, earth science, and physics.
 Chemistry is also fundamental to interdisciplinary fields such as biochemistry, ecology, medicine, pharmacology, and environmental toxicology.
-The department offers CHEM 101 which meets General Education requirements and educates the student not only in basic chemical principles, but also in how chemistry impacts the planet.
+The department offers CHEM 101, which meets General Education requirements and educates students not only in basic chemical principles, but also in how chemistry impacts the planet.

 The core requirements of the chemistry major include a year each of general chemistry, organic chemistry, analytical chemistry (Quantitative Analysis and Instrumental Analysis), and physical chemistry.
 The remaining requirements give the student a foundation in related fields and provide breadth.
 In addition to classroom requirements, it is strongly recommended that students complete a special project during their junior or senior year.
 This may involve collaboration with one of the science faculty in a research project, an off-campus internship in industry, or a project in which the student pursues one of his/her own ideas.

 The chemistry major is excellent preparation for graduate studies in chemistry, biochemistry, and environmental studies.
 Students who attend graduate school and obtain a master’s or doctoral degree may find employment at a university or in the private or government sectors.
 The chemistry major is also excellent for students planning to attend professional school in medicine, dentistry, veterinary medicine, medical technology, forensic science, or pharmacology.

 Examples of careers students pursue after graduation include entry-level positions as a research or laboratory technician, in governmental or industrial technical support, in management (when coupled with a major or minor in business management), or in teaching at the secondary level.
 It is highly recommended that students desiring employment immediately after graduation complete an internship in the private or government sector before graduation.